-In this article, we’ll learn how to import Amazon data to Google Sheets.
+In this article, we’ll learn how to scrape Amazon prices and import Amazon data to Google Sheets.
 We can scrape product details such as titles, images, prices, ratings, and reviews, find deals, and a bunch of other things.
 We can then easily compare products, keep track of market pricing trends, and keep an eye on competitors.

 Read on to learn how to import Amazon data to Google Sheets.
-But first, let us get familiar with the steps involved.
+But first, let us get familiar with the steps to scrape Amazon data.

 How to import Amazon data to Google Sheets